 Don’t worry about shaking Dijon mustard!
 There is less vinegar than your standard yellow mustard, so you won’t get that watery liquid that is common with other types.

-You will find it either in a glass jar or in a plastic bottle.
-Once you open a Dijon mustard container, it is best to store it refrigerated and use it within six months.
+You will find it in a glass jar or plastic bottle.
+Once you open a Dijon mustard container, storing it refrigerated and using it within six months is best.

-Many coarse mustards use a process of grinding mustard seeds with two stones, like a mortar and pestle.
-They are referred to as coarse mustards because many of the mustard seeds remain whole, leaving more texture and deep flavor.
+Many coarse mustards grind mustard seeds with two stones, like a mortar and pestle.
+They are called coarse mustards because many mustard seeds remain whole, leaving more texture and deep flavor.

-Some common coarse mustard varieties are creole mustard, stone ground mustard, whole-grain Dijon, and more.
+Common coarse mustard varieties include creole, stone ground, whole-grain Dijon, and more.

-The best Dijon mustard substitute is easily stone ground mustard.
+The best Dijon mustard substitute is easily stone-ground mustard.
 It's so very similar to Dijon but with a milder flavor.
-The next best, simply due to the fact that it is pretty much a household staple everywhere, is yellow mustard. *See my FAQ to modify your yellow mustard for use as a Dijon substitution.
+The next best, simply due to the fact that it is pretty much a household staple everywhere, is yellow mustard. *See my FAQ to modify your yellow mustard as a Dijon substitution.

 1. Stone Ground Mustard

 Stone ground mustard is also made from brown mustard seeds, like Dijon.
-It has many whole mustard seeds and is, therefore, milder in flavor compared to Dijon.
+It has many whole mustard seeds and is, therefore, a milder flavor than Dijon.

 Use stone ground mustard in a 1:1 ratio to the amount of Dijon mustard called for in a recipe.